Pot-Bellied Deities in Hinduism: Profound Symbolism of Abundance, Restraint, and Wisdom

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the pot belly symbolize in Hindu iconography?
+What does the pot belly symbolize in Hindu deities like Ganesha and Kubera?

-What is the overall takeaway of the pot-belly symbolism?
+What is the yogic meaning of the belly in this symbolism?